1942 Auckland Rugby League season: Round 1

 In the match between Ponsonby and Newton-Mt Albert the referee, H. Tate was injured after becoming “involved in a forward struggle during the last few minutes and injured his leg”.
 He had to be taken to Auckland Hospital.
+Ponsonby beat the combined Newton-Mount Albert side 15-6 with W Briggs, their forward scoring a try and kicking a conversion and a penalty while fullback Bob Scott scored a try and kicked a conversion.
+The Newton-Mount Albert side was hampered in the backs when their good centre three-quarter, Colin Cowley had to leave the field with an injury early in the game.
+In the City-Otahuhu v Manukau game the combined teams forwards were outstanding and Peter McManus at centre three-quarter repeatedly broke through in the backs.
+Ray Halsey was their other stand out back on the field and scored two tries.
+Hawea Mataira (City-Otahuhu) was the outstanding forward on the field.
 Jack Satherley came out of retirement, not having played for Richmond since 1939 and remarkably scored 3 tries from the hooker position.